Protecting Animals Used in Circuses (Connecticut)

-In 2022, the Connecticut General Assembly considered An Act Prohibiting the Use of Wild or Exotic Animals in Traveling Animal Acts (HB 5293) would prohibit use of wild animals in circuses and traveling shows.
+The Connecticut General Assembly is considering An Act Concerning the Use of Certain Animals in Traveling Animal Acts (HB 5123) would prohibit use of certain animals in circuses and traveling shows.
 Known as “Beulah’s Law,” this legislation is named for Beulah, an Asian elephant who was exploited for decades by the Commerford Zoo, a Connecticut-based traveling show and petting zoo.
 Born in the wild in Myanmar in 1967, Beulah was transported to the U.S. and sold to the Commerford Zoo before she was six years old.
 In 2019, at the age of 54, Beulah passed away after being seen collapsing at the Big E in West Springfield, Massachusetts.
 Beulah’s former companion, Minnie, an Asian elephant, continues to be exploited by the Commerford Zoo.
 Commerford Zoo has been cited for more than 50 times for violations ranging from inadequate veterinary care to poor sanitation.

 Use in circuses and traveling shows typically means a lifetime of misery for wild animals.
 These animals do not perform tricks because they want to — they perform these confusing and physically grueling acts because they are afraid not to.
 Trainers often use physical abuse, including beatings, to coerce animals into performing difficult tricks on command.
 These animals endure extreme confinement — unable to engage in many of their natural behaviors.
 They are often transported in poorly ventilated, cramped trailers for up to 50 weeks a year, sometimes in extreme weather.
 Wild animals like big cats and elephants are also dangerous and unpredictable, posing a serious safety risk to the public.
 Many wild animal exhibitors have histories of federal Animal Welfare Act violations and dangerous public safety incidents.

-We are grateful to the bill’s 40 co-sponsors for supporting this important bipartisan legislation to prohibit the use of wild animals in circuses and traveling shows.
-The bill was reported favorably by the Joint Committee on Environment and House Committee on Judiciary, but it was not called for a vote in the House or Senate before the end of the 2022 legislative session.
+We are grateful to the bill’s co-sponsors for supporting this important bipartisan legislation to prohibit the use of wild animals in circuses and traveling shows.

 Learn more about animals used in entertainment.